The Top 63 Small Backyard Ideas – Landscaping and Design

 Incorporate plenty of geometric shapes and clean lines throughout your backyard design.
 Your lawn should have clear-cut boundaries marked by wood or stone edging.
 If you use stepping stones, measure the space between them carefully.
 Everything should be symmetrical and even.

 Outdoor furniture should be simple and straightforward.
 Again, opt for items with sleek lines.
-If desired, you can add some intrigue to your backyard layout with a piece of funky accent furniture, water fountain, or fire feature.
+If desired, you can add some intrigue to your backyard layout with a piece of funky accent furniture, a water fountain, or a fire feature.

 In some neighborhoods, especially in large cities, all you might be able to call a “backyard” is a narrow strip of land between you and your neighbor’s house.
 This can make decorating your outdoor space logistically tricky in more ways than one.